ivanl86/broken_code/csci_150/exam_2/notes.md

 ## PopFD

 ## Procedure
-- is the ASM equvalent to the c++ functions
+- is the ASM equivalent to the c++ functions
 ### Suggested documentation
 -
 - receives: a list of input parameters